Afghan refugees in U.S. despair from afar: ‘There is no hope’

 Rona Popal

-For more than four decades, Rona Popal has worked with Afghan refugees in the United States, becoming a firsthand witness to the thousands who have fled their nation’s violence.
+For more than four decades, Rona Popal has worked with Afghan refugees in the United States, becoming a firsthand witness to the wave of thousands who have fled their nation’s violence.

 Born and raised in Kabul, she and her husband moved to New York City when she was 19.